showipintbri/showipintbri.github.io/_posts/2020-12-15-this-is-the-start.md

 #### Why is this exciting?
 We've put together a great framework that allows us real time live interaction with the audience.
 No longer is hearing Network Collective like UDP (1-way converstation), now it's more like TCP (a 3-way handshake with bi-directional payloads).

 Have you ever listened and thought you wish you could just chime in and drop your 2-cents.
 Now you can!
-Use these links and Subscribe/Follow join us on Wednesday nights and tell us what you're up to:
+Use these links and Subscribe/Follow join us on Wednesday nights and tell us what you're up to in the live chat:
 - YouTube  <i class="fab fa-youtube"></i>: [https://www.youtube.com/networkcollective](https://www.youtube.com/networkcollective)
 - Twitch.tv  <i class="fab fa-twitch"></i>: [https://www.twitch.tv/networkcollective](https://www.twitch.tv/networkcollective)